Tropical Storm Mario (2025)

-Tropical Storm Mario was a strong tropical storm that brought heavy rainfall to Mexico and the Southwestern United States.
-The fifteenth named storm of the 2025 Pacific hurricane season, Mario developed from a tropical wave that entered the Pacific on September 8.
-The tropical wave gradually organized over the next couple days, and would coalesce into a tropical depression on September 10 offshore Guerrero.
-The storm moved slowly, eventually strengthening into a tropical storm on September 12.
-Thereafter, it tracked near the coast to Mexico, before a developing low-pressure area caused Mario to degenerate to a remnant low on September 13.
-Mario regenerated back to a tropical storm the following day as it moved slowly northwestward, reaching its peak intensity on September 15 with windspeeds of 65 mph (100 kmh) and a minimum central pressure of 994 mbar.
-Mario weakened over the next day and degenerated back into a remnant low before fully dissipating on September 18.
+Tropical Storm Mario was a compact tropical cyclone that affected parts of western Mexico and the Southwestern United States in September 2025.
+The fifteenth named storm of the 2025 Pacific hurricane season, Mario developed from a tropical wave that moved off the coast of Central America on September 8.
+The wave turned northwestward developed into a tropical storm on September 12.
+However, an unfavorable environment for intensification caused Mario to open up into a trough early on September 13.
+The remnants of Mario moved westward and redeveloped into a tropical storm on September 14.
+As Mario moved west-northwestward to northwestward, it began to intensify.
+By September 15, Mario attained its peak intensity with maximum sustained winds of 55 kn and a minimum central pressure of 994 mbar.
+Shortly after, Mario began to weaken and degenerated into a remnant low by September 16.
+Mario then dissipated on September 18.